Skip to Main Content

 Updated Policy Information

-Currently, only the National Institutes of Health (NIH) has implemented an updated Data Management and Sharing (DMS) policy, effective January 25, 2023.
+The National Institutes of Health (NIH) has implemented an updated Data Management and Sharing (DMS) policy, effective January 25, 2023.
 This policy requires a Data Management & Sharing Plan to be submitted with grant proposals.
-Please refer to the National Institutes of Health (NIH) section of this guide for more detailed information.
+Under the DMS policy, NIH expects investigators and institutions to:

 DMPTool